 Student test scores in schools are down both on national and international levels.
-Blame it on over worked teachers, under staffed schools and over populated classrooms or unmotivated students, no one can deny the problem is reaching epidemic proportions.
+Blame it on overworked teachers, understaffed schools, and overpopulated classrooms or unmotivated students, no one can deny the problem is reaching epidemic proportions.

 You want your child to get the very best education so that they can have the best platform from which to go out in the world and be successful.
 For some children, the overworked school system isn’t enough to give them the best education.
 They’re still struggling.
-You as a parent try to do your best to help your child but between work and maybe not understanding the homework yourself because of a language or educational barrier, you’re unable to offer the special extra help your child might need.
+You as a parent try to do your best to help your child, but between work and maybe not understanding the homework yourself because of a language or educational barrier, you’re unable to offer the special extra help your child might need.

 One of the most popular options to help students do better in school is to get them extra help via a tutor.
-If you decide your child would benefit from having a tutor, you then need to take some time to figure out the kind of tutor you can afford against the type of help your child needs.
+If you decide your child would benefit from having a tutor, you then need to take some time to figure out the kind of tutor you can afford and the type of help your child needs.